-7. At the conclusion of your internship, you will submit: (1) a journal, including your hours worked and a record of your activities, (2) a letter from your site supervisor to verify the work you completed, and (3) a poster presentation or a final paper.
+- At the conclusion of your internship, you will submit: (1) a journal, including your hours worked and a record of your activities, (2) a letter from your site supervisor to verify the work you completed, (3) a final paper, and (4) a poster or a PowerPoint presentation.
 Your grade in ENST 486 is based on the Internship Coordinator's assessment of your learning and performance in the internship.